python-elective-kea/fall2023/source/ses3.rst

 -----------------------
 `Solution <exercises/solution/03_os_sub_req/solutions.rst#ex-6-extract-py-files>`_

-Create a commandline utillity (program) that when run takes 1-3 commandline arguments where:
+Create a program (a function) that when run takes 1-3 arguments where:

 | * the first is the name of a directory in play
 | * the second (optional) is a --flag (--todir <dirname>) that specifies where the files in that directory should be copied to.